Frequently Asked Questions

 The lessons are structured progressively such that students learn how to lead (men role) and follow (lady role) in various partnerwork patterns/footwork.
-By the end of the 6th session you would have learnt a significant amount of "vocabulary" and in the 7th practice session, you practice putting them together in a social dance setting.
+By the end of the 6th session you would have learnt a significant amount of "vocabulary" to practice putting them together in a social dance setting.

 FAQ2 - What happens when I complete Level 1 Course?

 There is no end to learning and how good you can get!
 The natural progression would be Level 2 and various workshops as you along.

 FAQ3 - Do I need to bring a partner?